 How to survive this month’s work on I-77 bridge.
 Tips on real-time details, detours

-This week traffic will slows to a crawl as I-77 bridge construction begins in Fort Mill and Rock Hill, but drivers have a way to figure out the best times to travel there.
+This week traffic will slow to a crawl as I-77 bridge construction begins in Fort Mill and Rock Hill, but drivers have a way to figure out the best times to travel there.

 Here’s how to access those cameras: